Cross-Connection / Backflow

 - Backpressure - The pressure in a customer's plumbing system is greater than that of the public drinking water system.
 This primarily occurs in commercial applications involving pumps, high rise buildings, or boilers.

-The City of Temple routinely performs Customer Service Inspections (CSIs) throughout the entire water distribution system within our jurisdiction to monitor protection against potential contamination hazards.
-City staff continually inspects connections with the water infrastructure to ensure proper backflow protection is installed in order to protect the health of our citizens and visitors.
+Customer Service Inspections (CSIs) are routinely performed throughout the city's water distribution system to monitor protection against potential contamination hazards.
+City staff continually inspect connections with the water infrastructure to ensure proper backflow protection is installed in order to protect the health of our citizens and visitors.